rogerdpj/ONT_dev/README.md

 All modes in the pipeline include the following steps:

 1. **Long reads QC and trimming**: Assessment of read quality before and after filtering using [Nanoplot](https://github.com/wdecoster/NanoPlot) and summarised with [Nanocomp](https://github.com/wdecoster/nanocomp).
 Filtering of low-quality bases and short reads is performed using [Filtlong](https://github.com/rrwick/Filtlong) followed by removal of adapter ONT adapter sequences using [Porechop](https://github.com/rrwick/Porechop).

+2. **Contaminant sequence removal**: [Kraken](https://github.com/DerrickWood/kraken) was used to classify non-bacterial reads and [SEQTK](https://github.com/lh3/seqtk) to filter out the reads flagged as contamimnats.

 ### mode --assemble